 - Active Directory Certificate Services

 You will want to think about the expiration date for the certificate.
-My feeling is that if the package isn’t going to be re-signed by a gatekeeper, then code signing certificates shouldn’t ever expire.
+My feeling is that if the package isn’t going to be re-signed by a gatekeeper, then code signing certificates should never expire.
 Unlike other uses of certificates, we are certifying that the MSIX file was signed.
-So I feel you should just establish a long expiration that will outlive the lifespan of the package; something like 15 or 20 years or more.
+So I feel you should just establish a long expiration that will outlive the lifespan of the package.

 The Public Certificate Route